DavidMorano/rightcore/lineindex/README.txt

 LINEINDEX

 This program indexes a line-encoded file and creates another file that contains the index of the first file.

 Synopsis:
 $ lineindex <file>=<indexfile> [-af <argfile>] [-v[=n]] [-V]

-where:
+Arguments:
 <file>		line-encoded file to be indexed
 <indexfile>	index file to be created
 -af <argfile>	a file containing file=indexfile pairs